syncfusion-content/flutter-docs/Flutter/linear-gauge/bar_pointer.md

 ## Change the offset

 In addition to position the bar pointer, it is also possible to change the offset of the bar pointer.
-The offset is caluclated as the distance from the axis.
+The offset is calculated as the distance from the axis.
 The offset cannot be negative and the cross positioned elements will not get affected by the offset value.
 The below code snippet demonstrates changing the offset value of the bar pointer.

 {% highlight dart %}